Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/references/annotations.md

 ### ingress.kubernetes.io/service-upstream

-By default, Kong Ingress Controller distributes traffic amongst all the Pods of a Kubernetes `Service` by forwarding the requests directly to Pod IP addresses.
+By default, the {{site.kic_product_name}} distributes traffic amongst all the Pods of a Kubernetes `Service` by forwarding the requests directly to Pod IP addresses.
 One can choose the load-balancing strategy to use by specifying a KongIngress resource.